 In the U.S.A. companies allow potential investors BUY shares DIRECTLY from them to get started in the DRIP & SPP.
 Often this Direct Purchase has no fees attached so it's a VERY efficient way to start investing.

 Why not write a letter to a Canadian company asking them to offer a Direct Stock Purchase plan like Fortis?

 Click HERE to see a selected list of American DSPP that are Fee-Free (Credit: MGK65)

-Unfortunately, unlike in the U.S. where DRIPs and SPPs are popular and automatic direct purchases are common, here in Canada this is not the case.
-DRIP investors looking to have automatic Optional Cash Purchases are out of luck.
-There is one workaround: Transfer Agents have been known to accept post-dated cheques for the monthly plans, so you could mail in several cheques at once.
-One exception is that RioCan REIT (REI.un) and Canadian REIT (REF.un) both offer pre-authorized purchases/chequing (PAP/PAC) plans.
+If not offered, you can also send post-dated cheques for the monthly plans, so you could mail in several cheques at once.
+Another exception is that RioCan REIT (REI.un) and Canadian REIT (REF.un) both offer pre-authorized purchases/chequing (PAP/PAC) plans.

 16. How do you turn off a DRIP?
 Or what do I do when I want money from my DRIPs?